Pricey pants from 1857 go for $114k, raise Levi's questions - KESQ

 But the company’s historian and archive director, Tracey Panek, says any claims about their origin are “speculation.”

-“The pants are not Levi’s nor do I believe they are miner’s work plans,” she wrote in an email to The Associated Press.
+“The pants are not Levi’s nor do I believe they are miner’s work pants,” she wrote in an email to The Associated Press.

 Regardless of their origin, there’s no denying the pants were made before the S.S.
 Central America sank in a hurricane on Sept.
 12, 1857, packed with passengers who began their journey in San Francisco and were on their way to New York via Panama.
 And there’s no indication older work pants dating to the Gold Rush-era exist.